vincentvalton/CCNSS_2018_tutorials/README.md

 All tutorials include solutions (just run the cells with the `hide_toggle(for_next=True)` code using **'Shift + Enter'**, and click on the link `Show\hide Solution below`)

-Sometimes the notebook viewer does not load the iPython notebooks in GitHub, if so, click on the links below such that the notebooks open in notebookviewer instead.
+If Github notebook viewer does not load/display the iPython notebooks correctly, click on the links below such that the notebooks open in notebookviewer website instead of github.

 * Tutorial 1: Signal detection theory, drift diffusion modelling